openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/medialibrary/cj-photoAccessHelper-systemAlbum-guidelines.md

 ### Obtaining Videos from the Video Album

-First, [obtain the video album object](#obtaining-the-video-album-object).
-Then call the [getAssets](../../../../API_Reference/source_zh_cn/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getassetsfetchoptions) interface to obtain the video resources from the video album object.
+First, [obtain the video album object](#obtaining-the-video-album-object), then call the [getAssets](../../../../API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getassetsfetchoptions) interface to obtain video resources from the video album.

 **Prerequisites**

 - Obtain an instance of the photoAccessHelper module for album management.

-The following example demonstrates how to obtain a video from the video album.
+The following example demonstrates obtaining a video from the video album.

 **Development Steps**

 1. First, [obtain the video album object](#obtaining-the-video-album-object).
 2. Set up video retrieval conditions to obtain the video.
 3. Call the `Album.getAssets` interface to obtain the video resource.
-4. Call the [getFirstObject](../../../../API_Reference/source_zh_cn/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getfirstobject) interface to obtain the first video.
+4. Call the [getFirstObject](../../../../API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getfirstobject) interface to obtain the first video.

 <!-- compile -->